1Hive/dandelion-voting-app/dissent-oracle/README.md

 ## How does it work?

 The Dissent Oracle is initialized with a dissent window.
 The dissent window is the window of time in which an account cannot dissent (exit the Dandelion Org) if they have performed an action (such as voting `yes` for a proposal).
-The Dandelion Voting app queries the Dissent Oracle to check if an account voted `yes` within the dissent window.
+The Dandelion Voting app queries the Dissent Oracle (through the ACL) to check if an account voted `yes` within the dissent window.
 In the context of Dandelion Orgs this is used to check if an account can or cannot redeem tokens from the Redemptions app.

 > Note: this will not work with the regular Aragon voting application because it does not track the last block in which a voter voted yea.